electromaggot/HelloVulkanSDL/CMakeRasPi/README.md

 ### What is already installed

-Pi5's Bookworm Linux comes with the following packages pre-installed (so you don't need to!),\
+Pi5's Bookworm Linux comes with the following packages pre-installed (so you don't need to!)\
 in their "stable" release versions for arm64:&emsp;...as of 10/31/2023\
 &ensp; VULKAN: &ensp;                   `  libvulkan1 (1.3.239.0-1)                                                 `\
 &ensp; SDL: &emsp; &nbsp; &nbsp; &nbsp; `  libsdl2-2.0-0 (2.26.5+dfsg-1)        libsdl2-image-2.0-0 (2.6.3+dfsg-1)  `\